FreeCodeCamp-SLC/playground/README.md

 3. Create a branch to work on (e.g. "git checkout addComment)
 4. Keep what you do in a branch small (small changes are easier to merge)

 If you make a mistake, no worries ... learning is what this repository is all about.
 And, we'd rather you experimented here than on the main repositories.
+Check out the Git Cheat Sheet (https://github.com/FreeCodeCamp-SLC/playground/blob/master/GitCheatSheet.md) for a quick list of command commands.

 Some online resorces to look at:
 - Learn Git Basics in 15 mins: https://try.github.io/levels/1/challenges/1